Couples who want to talk better

 Two profiles, one cross-conversation

 Each of you completes their profile separately.
-Then, in a shared session, you paste both PCPs into the system prompt.
+Then, in a shared session, you paste both AfiniTwins into the system prompt.
 The AI interprets the crossover: where you clash structurally, where you complement, which misunderstandings are predictable.

 The attachment layer at the service of daily life